MNCEDISIMNCWABE/AI-Chatbot-for-Personal-Portfolio/README.md

 - Deploys to Cloud Run
 - Manages environment variables securely

-In your javascript file add the API endpoint from cloud run to query the FastAPI backend that processes questions against your precomputed embeddings and returns AI-generated responses about your portfoli:
+In your javascript file add the API endpoint from cloud run to query the FastAPI backend that processes questions against your precomputed embeddings and returns AI-generated responses about your portfolio:
 ```
 // Send query to FastAPI backend - replace with your actual Cloud Run URL
 fetch('https://portfolio-qa-41469873708.us-central1.run.app/query', {